alters-mit/magnebot/doc/arm_articulation.md

 ### Setting the `arrived_at` parameter

 The `arrived_at` parameter in the `reach_for()` action determines minimum distance from the magnet to the target.
 The action immediately stops if the magnet is within this distance.
-Increasing `arrived_at` therefore "improves" accuracy and performance.
+Increasing `arrived_at` therefore "improves" the success rate of an IK action.

 ## Defining your own arm articulation action

 You can define your own action that uses inverse kinematics by calling the hidden function `self._start_ik()`.
 For example implementation, see `controllers/examples/custom_api.py` which adds a `push()` action.
+For documentation, read the docstring for `_start_ik()` in `magnebot_controller.py`.

 Other useful functions: